Generic Name: gentamicin sulfate

 INDICATIONS AND USAGE:

-Gentamicin Ophthalmic Ointment is indicated in the topical treatment of ocular bacterial infections, including conjunctivitis, keratitis, keratoconjunctivitis, corneal ulcers, blepharitis, blepharoconjunctivitis, acute meibomianitis, and dacryocystitis caused by susceptible strains of the following microorganisms:
+Gentamicin sulfate ophthalmic ointment is indicated in the topical treatment of ocular bacterial infections including conjunctivitis, keratitis, keratoconjunctivitis, corneal ulcers, blepharitis, blepharonconjunctivitis, acute meibomianitis, and dacryocystitis, caused by susceptible strains of the following microorganisms:

-Gentamicin Ophthalmic Ointment is contraindicated in patients with known hypersensitivity to any of the components.
+Gentamicin sulfate ophthalmic ointment is contraindicated in patients with known hypersensitivity to any of the components.

-Prolonged use of topical antibiotics may give rise to overgrowth of non-susceptible organisms including fungi.
+General: Prolonged use of topical antibiotics may give rise to overgrowth of nonsusceptible organisms including fungi.
 Bacterial resistance to gentamicin may also develop.
 If purulent discharge, inflammation or pain becomes aggravated, the patient should discontinue use of the medication and consult a physician.

 Ophthalmic ointments may retard corneal healing.

-To avoid contamination, do not touch tip of container to the eye, eyelid, or any surface.
+Information for patients: To avoid contamination, do not touch tip of container to the eye, eyelid or any surface.

-Teratogenic effects - Pregnancy Category C. Gentamicin has been shown to depress body weights, kidney weights, and median glomerular counts in newborn rats when administered systemically to pregnant rats in daily doses approximately 500 times the maximum recommended ophthalmic human dose.
+Pregnancy: Pregnancy Category C. Gentamicin has been shown to depress body weights, kidney weights and median glomerular counts in newborn rats when administered systemically to pregnant rats in daily doses approximately 500 times the maximum recommended ophthalmic human dose.
 There are no adequate and well-controlled studies in pregnant women.
 Gentamicin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.